UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 # extrinsic_lidar_camera_calibration
+**[Note]**
+This branch supports the functions stated in the last [paper](https://arxiv.org/pdf/1910.03126v1.pdf).
+Some of them have been removed from the master branch, which describes the latest [paper](https://arxiv.org/pdf/1910.03126v2.pdf).

 ## Overview
-This is a package for extrinsic calibration between a 3D LiDAR and a camera, described in paper: **Improvements to Target-Based 3D LiDAR to Camera Calibration** ([PDF](https://arxiv.org/abs/1910.03126)).
+This is a package for extrinsic calibration between a 3D LiDAR and a camera, described in paper: **Improvements to Target-Based 3D LiDAR to Camera Calibration** ([PDF](https://arxiv.org/pdf/1910.03126v1.pdf)).
 We evaluated our proposed methods and compared them with other approaches in a round-robin validation study, including qualitative results and quantitative results, where we use image corners as ground truth to evaluate our projection accuracy.

 * Authors: Bruce JK Huang and Jessy W. Grizzle
 * Maintainer: [Bruce JK Huang](https://www.brucerobot.com/), brucejkh[at]gmail.com
 * Affiliation: [The Biped Lab](https://www.biped.solutions/), the University of Michigan

 This package has been tested under **MATLAB 2019a** and **Ubuntu 16.04**.

 **[Issues]**
 If you encounter _any_ issues, I would be happy to help.
 If you cannot find a related one in the existing issues, please open a new one.
 I will try my best to help!